Explore This Frank Lloyd Wright Masterpiece in Marin

 You, however, can see the center in all of its architectural splendor.

-On both group and self-guided tours, visitors take in an array of extraordinary design features at this national and state historic landmark.
+At the moment, no group tours are available, but visitors can self-explore the interior and take in an array of extraordinary design features at this national and state historic landmark.
 Among them, according to the Frank Lloyd Wright Foundation, are the center’s distinctive pink stucco walls, blue roof, scalloped balconies, and the flattened dome of the circular library and its connected gold tower.

 “The interiors feature glass walls and are arranged around open atriums in order to promote the transparency that Wright felt governments should promote.
 Though Wright planned the atriums to be open to the sky, practical considerations saw barrel-vaulted skylights put in following Wright’s death,” the foundation says.